Infopercept/Regex-Intelligence-Exchange-by-Infopercept/docs/README.md

 ## Introduction

-The Version Detection Pattern Database is an open-source collection of regex patterns designed to help security researchers, penetration testers, and developers identify software versions through service banners, HTTP responses, and other network protocol responses.
+The Regex Intelligence Exchange by Invinsense is an open-source collection of regex patterns designed to help security researchers, penetration testers, and developers identify software versions through service banners, HTTP responses, and other network protocol responses.

 Our database provides:
 - Community-driven version detection patterns